duplys/sturdy-pancake/README.md

 ## Summary
 This repository contains code examples and coding exercises to illustrate various programming concepts and software architecture principles.

 To make learning a hands-on, interactive and fun experience, `architecture` folder contains a simplified version of battleship game rules suggested by Barry Carter in his excellent book "Naval Wargames".
+The game can be used for exercises in software architecture and software engineering.

 ## OOP Concepts
 Code examples illustrating concepts in object-oriented programming (OOP) cover: